peterhartree/notes/src/people/index.md

 # People
+> Certainly there may be other means of finding oneself, or coming to oneself out of the bewilderment in which one usually wanders as in a dark cloud, but I know of none better than to think on one's true educators.
+> —Nietzsche, Schopenhauer as Educator

-A very incomplete list of people I am grateful to have learned from.
+An incomplete list of people I am grateful to have learned from.
 Each entry includes some remarks and suggested entry points.

-I’ve started writing these notes mostly for myself, as an exercise in appreciation.
+I’ve started writing these mostly for myself, as an exercise in appreciation.

-I relate to a few of these people as exemplars.
-All of these figures are flawed in many ways, and presumably they all hold views I disagree with.

-Most entries are quick notes written in minutes, not hours.
-I’m picking people fairly randomly as I feel motivated to write about them.
+Most entries are brief notes written in minutes, not hours.
+I’m adding people fairly randomly, when they come to mind and I feel motivated to write about them.

 If this exercise proves useful, I will improve the entries.